 Race day nerves aren’t all bad, said the constipated athlete, who appreciates the opportunity to empty the bowels.
 Plus, we know that our pre-race jitters are preparing the body for the work that lies ahead.
 But, for the athlete who struggles with frequent porta-potty visits, the jitters only add fuel to the fire.
 To counter this disruption, create a race morning routine to manage and mitigate the nerves.
 Bowels are a creature of habit, so get up early, have a small breakfast, and use the bathroom in solitary and peace.
 Consider a short shakeout run several hours before the race as a kickstart to get the intestinal system moving.

 Athletes who limit or avoid carbohydrates (carbs) in daily life and training have significantly reduced their ability to absorb carbs.
-So, come race day, when you start fueling with carbs, the body won’t be able to effectively absorb it, thus leading to GI issues.
+So, come race day, when you start fueling with carbs, the body won’t be able to absorb it effectively, thus leading to GI issues.
 Don’t limit carbs; it’s the body’s choice fuel in daily life and training.

 To fast track the body’s ability to absorb carbs in training, sports nutritionist Asker Jeukendrup recommends mixing sugar types and increasing your carb volume during training in order to train your stomach to tolerate higher volumes and empty more efficiently.
 Luckily for the 50% of triathletes who have had stomach problems, this can raise your carbohydrate absorption rate by over 30% in less than two weeks.